D-2 to E-7: The Visa Conversion Roadmap Foreign Graduates Actually Need

 F-2-7 (점수제 우수인력 거주비자, jeomsuje usu inryeok geojubija) is a points-based residence visa that requires no employer sponsor.
 F-2-7 holders can work for any employer, including self-employment.
 After 3 years on F-2-7, you are eligible for F-5 permanent residency.

 Many D-2 graduates pursue E-7 and F-2-7 simultaneously.
-This is the correct approach if you have strong points.
+This is the right approach if you have strong points.

 F-2-7 at a glance